 In 2013, California State University Monterey Bay and the FORA Post Reassessment Advisory Committee, with the agreement of the FORA Board, chose four topics to examine at a colloquium to be held in December 2013.
 Experts from different areas of the U.S. will present their expertise on the four topics:

-economic development,
+economic development (includes subtopics of political process, market forecasting, universities as economic engines, getting retail right, attracting employers, and finding the ideal job mix),

-design guidelines as an economic amplifier,
+design guidelines as an economic amplifier (includes subtopics of design character being an economic amplifier, balance in the political process, community charrettes, and form-based code),

-blight removal, and
+blight removal (includes subtopics of blight removal financing solutions and broken windows case study), and

-national monument as an economic catalyst.
+national monument as an economic catalyst (includes subtopics of leveraging the economic benefit of the National Monument designation, incorporating the National Monument in City & County planning, and Recreation/Open Space Connections) .

 The hoped-for outcome of the colloquium is that local decision-makers and the public acquire a shared knowledge-base applicable to the broad topic of economic development, and from that shared knowledge base agree on strategies for successful economic development of Fort Ord during the remaining six and a half years until FORA is scheduled to sunset.